The Prisoner HIER KLICKEN FÜR DEUTSCHE FASSUNG

 Disc 7 contains the rest of the extras.

 Don't Knock Yourself Out (94:52) by Simon Wells, Thomas Cock and Tim Beddows is the new, all-encompassing documentary about the creation of The Prisoner.
 Over forty people are part of it in many new interviews and archive footage, comprising nearly all key personnel of the production team.
-Only Patrick McGoohan is not interviewed, staying true to his principle that the series should speak only for itsself - the documentary even begins with this message.
-There is no profound analysis in the first place, instead the making of the series is being told in a casual, entertaining, but also critical way.
+Only Patrick McGoohan is not interviewed, staying true to his principle that the series should speak only for itself - the documentary even begins with this message.
+There is no profound analysis, instead the making of the series is being told in a casual, entertaining, but also critical way.
 The whole story of the series is discussed from the very first idea to the last shooting days and the reactions of the viewers - even the many problems, especially at the end of production, are not left unmentioned and everybody is very outspoken.
 This documentary has done the impossible by reporting objectively about the series without washing too much dirty laundry in public.

 Arrival Original Edit (48:37) is an early version of the first episode, which has been newly transferred and restored by Network for the new DVDs - not as extensive as the episodes themselves, but still in a remarkable quality.
-The differences to the completed version are mainly in some additional or alternative scenes and in the music of Wilfrid Josephs, which can be heard in this restored version as an isolated music track.
+The differences to the completed version are mainly in some additional or alternative scenes and in the music of Wilfrid Josephs, which can also be heard in this restored version as an isolated music track.

-(3:49) is a short split-screen comparison of the new and old transfers of the early version of the pilot.
+Arrival Original Edit Restoration (3:49) is a short split-screen comparison of the new and old transfers of the early version of the pilot.

 The Chimes of Big Ben Original Edit (50:38) was not restored like the first episode and looks as scratchy and faded as on the previous DVDs.
 In spite of this the episode warrants a closer look and is a precious archive gem.